JLeData/music-genre-and-artist-analysis/README.md

 Answer key questions:

-- What is the most popular genre?
+1. What is the most popular genre?

-- Who is the most popular artist?
+2. Who is the most popular artist?

-- Is there any correlation between the two?
+3. Is there any correlation between the two?

-- How about other artists and gnres?
+4. Who are the top 5 potential upcoming artist not in the top 25?

 ## Data Analysis

-In progress
+Visual created for data analysis

+Present links to Tablea Public and screenshots of data visualizations in this section.

+### Genre Popularity Assessment

 ## Results and Findings

-In progress

-## Recommendations

 In progress